 - Sources and conducts extensive due diligence on each manager they select

 - Builds portfolios based on their market knowledge, understanding of the underlying risks and biases within the portfolio, and assessment of how a strategy should perform in various market environments.
 (Investment directors may opportunistically tilt portfolios in response to shifting growth and inflation conditions and other macroeconomic risk indicators)

 - Analyzes manager-level risks, exposures, performance metrics, organizational strengths/weaknesses, and the expertise of the managers that we select.
-(Each investment director has in-depth knowledge of the managers for which the director is responsible through frequent portfolio updates and regular on-site visits)
+(Each investment director has in-depth knowledge of the managers for which the director is responsible through frequent portfolio updates and periodic on-site visits)

 - Analyzes position-level risks within each of the portfolios that we manage